Monobank (Ukraine)

 monobank (Ukrainian: монобанк) is a Ukrainian neobank founded in 2017.
 It provides financial services through a mobile application without physical branches.
 As of 2025, it serves approximately 10 million customers. monobank is one of the most popular financial applications in Ukraine, maintaining high ratings: 4.9 stars on Google Play and 4.9 stars on the App Store.
 It is a joint project between the mono IT team and Universal Bank.

 As of January 1, 2025, according to the National Bank of Ukraine, the number of active monobank cards reached 9.77 million.
 The bank has held second place among Ukrainian banks by this metric for the second consecutive year, having first reached this position in September 2023.

-monobank also ranked third among Ukrainian banks by the volume of attracted deposits, with total deposits amounting to nearly 108 billion hryvnias.
+monobank also ranked third among Ukrainian banks by the volume of attracted deposits, with total deposits amounting to nearly 108 billion hryvnias ($2.5 billion USD).

-History of Foundation
+History

 Work on the monobank product began in January 2017.
 From October 17 to November 22 of the same year, the service operated in beta testing mode, with over 17,000 users participating.
-The developer was Fintech Band, founded by former top managers of PrivatBank: Oleg Gorokhovsky, Mikhail Rogalskiy, and Dmytro Dubilet.
+The developer was Fintech-IT Group, founded by former top managers of PrivatBank: Oleg Gorokhovskyi, Mykhailo Rogalskyi and Dmytro Dubilet.

 The official launch of monobank took place on November 22, 2017.
 The project was created jointly by the mono IT group of companies and Universal Bank, which is part of the TAS Group, founded in 1998 by Ukrainian businessman Sergiy Tigipko.
-The TAS Group is among the largest financial and industrial groups in Ukraine, with assets in the banking, insurance, industrial, and development sectors.

-Year 2018
+2018

-They launched Shake2Pay — to transfer money, it's enough to simply shake your phone next to another.
-No card numbers or contacts needed — the devices find each other automatically and open a P2P transfer.
-It's convenient, fast, and requires no extra interaction, especially with people not in your contact book.
+The service introduced Shake2Pay, a feature that enables peer-to-peer (P2P) transfers by shaking two smartphones near each other.
+The devices detect one another automatically and open a transfer interface, allowing users to send money without entering card numbers or selecting contacts.

 In August 2018, monobank introduced a deposit product called "Sports Deposit."
 Under the terms of this deposit, the depositor had to walk 10,000 steps daily throughout the entire deposit period to receive an increased interest rate.
 Initially, the rate was 21% per annum but was later reduced to 17%.
 If the client failed to meet the established step count for four consecutive days, the rate decreased to 15% (initially 12%).
 This product was aimed at encouraging a healthy lifestyle among the bank's clients.

 In November 2018, they announced the issuance of a premium metal card called IRON.
 The IRON card is made from a unique alloy of steel and vinyl, weighs 22 grams, and supports NFC technology for contactless payments.